Renewable Energy Information

 An Introduction to Renewable Energy

 If we are going to reverse the effect of climate change then we need to begin using renewable energy sources to heat our homes, light our offices, power our machines, and drive our cars.
 A renewable energy is one which is replenished naturally and constantly such as sunlight, wind, tidal power, biomass, and thermal energy.
-There are some good reasons for moving towards more sustainable and renewable energy sources including:
+There are some good reasons for moving towards more sustainable and green energy sources including:

 - Counteracting the effects of climate change and reducing our reliance on fossil fuels such as coal and oil.